-In return for the protection of 1.2 acres of beach as no-take areas for a minimum of 10 years, Seacology is funding the construction of a small turtle guard post on the beach.
+The island communities have promised to turn their hawksbill and green turtle nesting beach into a no-take area.
+They will protect 1.2 acres (half a hectare) of beach for at least 10 years.
+Seacology is funding the construction of a small turtle guard post on the beach.